-From her Pen - celebrating the Baroque era's women composers
+From Her Pen - celebrating female composers of the Baroque and Classical eras

 In 2018 the Academy of Ancient Music launched From Her Pen, an project to explore and reveal music written by female composers of the Baroque and Classical eras.
 Often overlooked – both in their own time as well as now – these composers wrote some superb music, and often had important and fascinating connections in the musical circles of the time.